Geography Research Clusters

 Faculty and student research in the Department of Geography focuses on interrelated thematic clusters.
 The clusters facilitate collaborative scholarship though they typically do not function as formal research teams.
 The clusters tend to work as loose and overlapping intellectual communities that can incorporate working groups, reading groups, and collaborative projects, and they give a sense of the breadth of the research conducted in the department.
 Current research clusters are:

-- Biogeomorphology: Reciprocal interactions between geomorphological and biological processes; coevolution of ecosystems, soils, and landforms; soils and landforms as extended composite phenotypes and products of ecological engineering; biological weathering; bioturbation; vegetation-landform interactions in salt marshes and coastal dunes; fluvial biogeomorphology; forest biogeomorphology.
+Biogeomorphology: Reciprocal interactions between geomorphological and biological processes; coevolution of ecosystems, soils, and landforms; soils and landforms as extended composite phenotypes and products of ecological engineering; biological weathering; bioturbation; vegetation-landform interactions in salt marshes and coastal dunes; fluvial biogeomorphology; forest biogeomorphology.
+Part of the Earth Surface Systems track.
 Faculty: Kim; Phillips, J.; Stallins; Turkington.

-- Biogeography and Landscape Ecology: Bioclimatology; ecosystem responses to climate and environmental change; evolutionary theory; landscape phenology; species distribution modeling; ecological engineering and niche construction; quantitative landscape ecology; biophysical remote sensing; disturbance; coastal and forest ecosystems; scale and scaling theory.
+Biogeography and Landscape Ecology: Bioclimatology; ecosystem responses to climate and environmental change; evolutionary theory; landscape phenology; species distribution modeling; ecological engineering and niche construction; quantitative landscape ecology; biophysical remote sensing; disturbance; coastal and forest ecosystems; scale and scaling theory.
+Part of the Earth Surface Systems track.
 Faculty: Beymer-Farris; Kim; Liang; Phillips, J.; Stallins.

 - Critical Mapping and GIS: Social implications of geospatial technologies; critical GIS/cartography; histories of cartography and GIS; public participation GIS, and community-based GIS; volunteered geographic information and neogeographies; mapping 2.0 and the geoweb; spatialities of user-generated content; geographies of the Internet; digital/spatial humanities.
 Much research in this area is organized through the New Mappings Collaboratory.
 Faculty: Brunn (emeritus); Crampton; Kim; Raitz (emeritus); Wilson; Zook.